U.S. Exchanges

 01 Broad Market Exposure

-Many emerging market indexes are heavily weighted toward China, Taiwan, and South Korea, which can significantly influence total returns.
+Most major indexes are heavily weighted toward China, Taiwan, and South Korea, which can create volatility during regional geopolitical shifts.

-Hedged ETFs aim to mitigate the impact of a strong U.S. dollar, which can often erode the gains made in local foreign stock markets.
+Hedged options aim to protect returns from a strengthening U.S. dollar, which can often erode gains made in local foreign markets.

-Top List of Emerging Markets ETFs by Market Cap (2026)
+Top Developing Market Funds by Market Cap (2026)

-The following table compares the largest and most liquid emerging markets ETFs currently available on U.S. exchanges.
+The following table compares the largest and most liquid international stock vehicles currently available on U.S. exchanges.

 Rank Ticker Fund Name Index Tracked AUM Exp Ratio 1Y Return Hedge